ls1intum/thesis-template-typst/content/introduction.typ

 //   Describe the outline of your thesis
 // ]

-Thesis starts with a review of related work.
-After that, we analyse the current functional and non-functional requirements of the system and set the goals for the thesis.
-We then present the system design and implementation details of the new testing framework and automated test coverage system.
-Next, we dive into the object design and practical implementation of the ideas mentioned.
-Then we discuss the results of the implementation, the impact of Playwright on Artemis testing setup and key learnings.
-Finally, we summarize the findings and provide recommendations for future work.
-Chapters of this thesis are structured as follows:
+The thesis begins with a review of related work.
+Following that, the current functional and non-functional requirements of the system are analyzed, and the goals for the thesis are set.
+The system design and implementation details of the new testing framework and automated test coverage system are then presented.
+Subsequently, the object design and practical implementation of the mentioned ideas are explored.
+The results of the implementation, the impact of Playwright on Artemis's testing setup, and key learnings are discussed.
+Finally, the findings are summarized, and recommendations for future work are provided.
+The chapters of this thesis are structured as follows:

 *Chapter 1: Introduction*